LinxuanZhang/MR/README.md

 # MR
-Nothing is usable yet, but eventually, this will turn into a high-performance package the repo for MendelianRandomization using polars
+Nothing is usable yet, but eventually, this will turn into a high-performance package for MendelianRandomization using polars